sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 He quickly moved along.

+His eyesockets widened as the next skeleton had *a third of his fucking skull missing*.
+He was bigger too, giving him a sort of hulking appearance.
+The axe he held in his hands looked quite sharp, and the single eyelight that watched him - the other seemingly snuffed out for good with his injury - felt... slightly dull, but curious.
+Cautious.
+What had happened to the guy?

 The last skeleton to meet would have seemed fairly normal, only a black shirt and sneakers standing out to him clothing-wise.
 If not for the black streaks coming from blank eye sockets... he was handling a knife too, and not a magical one - was it the same knife that ~~Frisk~~ Chara had once wielded against him?

 His eyes flickered back to Tori and the others.
 With Cross they had moved safely out of the way of the blast that had been fired at them.
 Hattie gave him a look.
 "I don't have much left on this time stop."